Saturday, February 28, 2009

 5. Voyagers!

-t.
+Until Morgan pointed this one out, I had forgotten I ever knew it.
 Voyagers was basically Quantum Leap for kids.
 A man with a time travel device shows up one day and whisks a young boy away back in time in space.
 Today, this kind of show would come with parental warnings that one should never let small children be whisked away by strangers of any persuasion, time travelling do gooders or no.

-I seem to recall this was a fairly entertaining series, though tended to get stuck in the pioneering USA, though that perhaps is really not that surprising
+I seem to recall this was a fairly entertaining series, though tended to get stuck in the pioneering USA, though that perhaps is really not that surprising.

 Influences: Again, none that I can recall (I loved Dr Who way before I remember liking this one), though I do recall the lead actor died after the creation of the first season by accidentally shooting himself with blanks (which are still lethal when playing Russian roulette), so a second series was never made.